kaiewiggins/kaiewiggins.github.io/_posts/2018-03-20-Who-s-your-publisher.md

 Digital and Print Cover Design on Black the Tides

+Digital and Print Cover Design on Burn the Skies

+Modifications have since been made to all three designs.

 [Morgan Wright](https://www.morganwrightbooks.com/morgan-wright-book-cover-animations)

-Cover animations for Blind the Eyes and Black the Tides
+Cover animations for Blind the Eyes, Black the Tides & Burn the Skies